heeshung/as-mileage-plan-earning-extension/README.md

-# Alaska Airlines Mileage Plan Parner Earnings Chrome Extension
+# Alaska Airlines EQM Estimator

-This Chrome extension seamlessly displays expected mileage earnings on Alaska Airlines' Mileage Plan when flying partner airlines.
-The estimates are based on flight distance and purchased fare classes.
+Make a more informed choice when shopping for flights on Alaska Airlines' partners.
+We show you the expected EQMs earned from each itinerary, taking things like distance, fare classes, and more into account.
+This Chrome extension seamlessly displays expected EQM earnings on Alaska Airlines' Mileage Plan when flying partner airlines.

 ## Supported Websites